-Our Alerting systems are built to CAP (Common Alerting Protocol) specifications and conforms to the CLFG (Canadian Common Look and Feel Guidance) 1.2 Our radio and television alerting systems are the CAP (Common Alerting Protocol) we are able to integrate into other countries NAAD systems, including: United States, Australia, New Zealand and many other countries.
+Our Alerting systems are built to CAP (Common Alerting Protocol) specifications and conforms to the CLFG (Canadian Common Look and Feel Guidance) 1.2 Our radio and television alerting systems are the CAP (Common Alerting Protocol) we are able to integrate into other countries NAAD alert systems, including: United States, Australia, New Zealand and many other countries.

 Do we require local support resources to maintain our station?

-What is the difference for receiving alerts with the Mechanical Relay and GPIO?
+How do you inject alerts with the Mechanical Relay and GPIO?

 We have various solutions.
 In no particular order, we can provide a GPIO signal to switch mechanical relays and generate on demand MP3 alert streams.
 Newer digital consoles have GPIO built in that our systems are compatible.
 Other ways to inject alerts into the broadcast chain are listed here

 Headless means the application starts without a GUI desktop and meant for operating in a rack with full access through the web dashboard and SSH command line.
 Pulse audio is used in Headless Mode with all levels set through the dashboard with support for ALSA and JACK.
 OBPlayer supports both Desktop or Headless mode.